blairanderson/serverlessconsultants/plugins/serverless-dynalite.md

 ## Options:

 * -p `port` to specify the port (optional, defaults to 4567)
+* -d `dir` to create a dynalite db file instead of using the in-memory store (optional)

 Something missing?
 More documentation?
 All PRs welcome at https://github.com/sdd/serverless-dynalite